meelgroup/arjun/README.md

 This means that your input independent set of your input formula `input.cnf`, which had a size of 500 has been reduced to 5, which is ony 1% of the original set.
 The simplified formula with the smaller independent set has been output to `output.cnf`.

-## Extra use-cases (1)
+## Empty occurrences

-In case you are prepared to deal with so-called "empty occurrences", you can also turn on empty occurrence detection via `--empty 1`:
+Empty occurrences are when a variable is ostensibly part of the CNF, but actually doesn't show up in it at all.
+This happens often after simplification.
+Obviously, all solution numbers need to be multiplied by 2**n for such cases.
+Arjun can remove these variables via `--empty 1`:
 ```
 ./arjun --empty 1 input.cnf output.cnf
 c [arjun] original sampling set size: 500